8 Sights in Vienne, France (with Map and Images)

 4. Villa Vaganay

-Villa Vaganay is an early twentieth century villa in Vienne, Isère.
-The ornamentation and furnishings in Art Nouveau style call on the artists of the School of Nancy.
-Since 2003, the building is labeled "Heritage of the twentieth century" of Isère.
+Villa Vaganay is an early twentieth century villa located in Vienne, Isère.
+The ornamentation and furnishings in the Art Nouveau style appealed to the artists of the School of Nancy.
+Since 2003, the building has been labelled "Heritage of the Twentieth Century" of Isère.

 Saint Peter's church (Saint-Pierre-le-Bas) in Vienne is one of the oldest surviving churches in France, situated in the Rhône-Alpes region.
 The church was added to the 1862 version of the list of France's Monuments historiques, created in 1819.